drdnar/progcalc/src/forms/forms.md

 Primarily useful for blinking a cursor.
 Also used by `APD` class to figure out how long the calculator has been idle.

+### Needed

+To be a generally useful drop-in library, some additional work is *still* needed.

+#### Delegates

+A dynamic delegate system is really needed for efficient customization of Widget behavior.
+Unfortunately, I'm not implementing that yet in favor of actually finishing this program.

+#### Additional Property Bindings

+The Styles system is useful, but even more customizations would be useful.
+This would be especially useful combined with delegates.

 ## Basic Widgets

 `forms.h` is the general include file.